bkenny266/djifts/readme.txt

 Next Steps
 ----------
--Implement rigorous testing on line matching logic.
+-Refactor the datamanager app for tighter encapsulation; should make things easier to test -Implement rigorous testing on line matching logic.
 -Need to be particularly vigilent about confirming data being downloaded to the database is correct and implement a rollback system in the event of failure.